dct2012/4wm/README.md

 There are four modes: tiling, floating, monocle and video.
 * *Tiling*
-  * Tiling has four directions it can tile: bottom, left, right, top.
-In tile mode the current window will be resized half its size and the new window will be placed in the empty space to the direction selected.
+  * Tiling mode has four directions it can tile: bottom, left, right, and top.
+In tile mode, the current window will be resized half of its size and the new window will be placed in the new space created in the direction selected.
 * *Monocle*
   * Monocle is a fullscreen mode that respects the desktops' gaps and a screens' panel.
 * *Video*